secseattle/secseattle.github.io/index.md

     text2: "Honesty.
 Value.
 Integrity"
   ### Slide 2
   - image: "wires.jpg"
-    text1: "The secret of getting ahead is getting <strong>started</strong>"
+    text1: "Sterling is equipped to take your job from <strong>start</strong> to <strong>finish</strong>. "
-    text2: "is ready to be part of your project.
-Let's get started"
+    text2: "from utilities to the punch list."
 ### Slide 3
   - image: "lightbulb.jpg"
-    text1: "The secret of getting ahead is getting <strong>started</strong>"
+    text1: "<strong>Have an idea?</strong>"
-    text2: "is ready to be part of your project.
-Let's get started"
+    text2: "Sterling can assist in design build projects."
 ---